- Full name of legal entity: Prograd Limited

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-Technical Dataincludes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access this website.
+- Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, operating system and platform.

 We use different methods to collect data from and about you including through:

 - Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you: